Shoulder problems: Treatment

 Anti-inflammatory medicines such as aspirin, naproxen or ibuprofen among others can be taken to help with pain.
 In some cases the physical therapist will use ultrasound and electrical stimulation, as well as manipulation.
 Gentle stretching and strengthening exercises are added gradually.
 If there is no improvement, the doctor may inject a corticosteroid medicine into the space under the acromion.
 However, recent level one evidence showed limited efficacy of corticosteroid injections for pain relief.
 While steroid injections are a common treatment, they must be used with caution because they may lead to tendon rupture.
 If there is still no improvement after six to 12 months, the doctor may perform either arthroscopic or open surgery to repair damage and relieve pressure on the tendons and bursae.

 In those with calcific tendinitis of the shoulder high energy extracorporeal shock-wave therapy can be useful.
 It is not useful in other types of tendonitis.
 For a rotator cuff tear, tentative evidence suggests exercise may reduce pain in the short-term.
 Combination of exercise and joint mobilization can result in long term benefits.
 Other evidence demonstrates the use of corticosteroids injections to be more effective.

-SLAP tear (lesion)

-A SLAP (superior labrum anterior to posterior) tear occurs when the cartilage of the shoulder (labrum) delaminates from glenoid.
-This causes an instability of the shoulder, typically in overhead movements.

-Symptoms

-Symptoms include a dull ache deep in the shoulder joint, trouble sleeping due to the instability and discomfort, and extreme weakness in overhead activities.